 Every Kingdom Has a Culture

-Discovering why classical Christian education has such a noticeable influence
+Why does classical Christian education have such a noticeable influence?

 The parable of the sower teaches a key principle for understanding the role of “school” in a Christian community.
 From this parable, we see the hand-in-glove work of the cultivator, the sower, and the seed in Christ’s Kingdom.
 When the Spirit sows the “Word of God” into soil that is cultivated to receive it, it returns a hundredfold (Luke 8:5-15).